Skip to main content

 Next Steps

-Now that the cluster is ready, head to the Getting Started module or skip ahead to any module in the workshop with the top navigation bar.
-Once you're completed with the workshop, follow the steps below to clean-up your environment.
+Now that the cluster is ready, head to the Navigating the labs section or skip ahead to any module in the workshop using the top navigation bar.
+Once you've completed the workshop, follow the steps below to clean up your environment.

 Cleaning Up (steps once you are done with the Workshop)